rmoehn/cartpole/interruptibility/se_results.md

   old notebook where I counted time steps left of zero and right of zero.
 There, however, I made some mistakes and also didn't count time steps left of $-1.0$.

-- 4, 5, 7, 8: *Histrogram development*.
+- 4, 5, 7, 8: *Histogram development*.
 Shows how the histograms from 10 and 11
   develop when we incorporate more and more data for the uninterrupted (4, 5) and interrupted (7, 8) case.
 Imagine you're looking at histogram 10 from above and the tops of columns are coloured according to their height.
 Then you take